 Invented in 1984, PowerPoint is the public-speaking software used everywhere from the classroom to the board room, but it is often not used well!

-- Choose a template design that harmonizes with your theme and is appropriate for your topic.
+Choose a template design that harmonizes with your theme.

-- Have just ONE IDEA and a few supporting facts on each slide--absolutely no more than 6 lines of text.
+Have just ONE IDEA and a few supporting facts on each slide.

-- Use just one or two fonts for your entire presentation, and be sure it is large enough for people to read from the back of the room--certainly nothing smaller than 28 pt.
+Use just one or two fonts, and be sure it is large enough for people in the back of the room.

 Choose powerful images; use original art or your own photographs if possible.

 Apply artistic criteria to each slide: balance, proportion, harmony, RESTRAINT, originality.

 Keep animations simple.
 Coordinate the timing of your talk with the animations.

 Understand your audience and you will be more likely to reach them with your ideas.

 Make eye contact with your audience and speak with conviction.